hythloday/VenturePlanSoDMissions/README.md

 If you have updates to the spell list you'd like to include (see `extra-vs-spells.lua`), please open a PR and I'll add them.

+A helpful step in doing so is, if you find a missions that's mispredicted, run:

+`/dump C_Garrison.GetMissionDeploymentInfo(CovenantMissionFrame:GetMissionPage().missionInfo.missionID)`

+while you're looking at the mission.

 ## Contributors and thanks

 Many thanks to: